The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Existence of Transferable Attacks

-\begin{note}[\textit{$\Omega(\frac{1}{\eps})$-sample learning lower bound.}] Note, that by construction any learner using $K$ samples for learning task $ \{\dist^\text{(pk,sk)}\}_\text{(pk,sk)}, \{h^\text{(pk,sk,w)}\}_\text{(pk,sk,w)}$ can be transformed (potentially computationally inefficiently) into a learner using $K$ samples for the task from Defnition~\ref{def:linesoncircle} that returns a classifier of at most the same error.
-This together with a lower bound for learning from Lemma~\ref{lem:learninglwrbnd} proves point 3 of the lemma. \end{note}
+\begin{note}[\textit{$\Omega(\frac{1}{\eps})$-sample learning lower bound.}] By construction any learner using $K$ samples for $\task_\lambda$ (for any $\lambda)$ can be transformed (potentially computationally inefficiently) into a learner using $K$ samples for $\task_{n(\lambda)}^\circ$ (Defnition~\ref{def:linesoncircle}) that returns a classifier of the same error.
+This, together with a lower bound for learning from Lemma~\ref{lem:learninglwrbnd} proves point 2 of the lemma. \end{note}

-\paragraph{Definition of $\ver$ (Algorithm~\ref{alg:transfattackformal}).} $\ver$ draws $N$ samples $Q = \{((b_i,x_i,\text{pk}),y_i)\}_{i\in [N]}$ for $N := \frac{900}{\eps}$.
+\paragraph{Definition of $\ver$ (Algorithm~\ref{alg:transfattackformal}).} $\ver_\lambda$ draws $N(\lambda)$ samples $Q = \{((b_i,x_i,\text{pk}),y_i)\}_{i\in [N]}$ for $N(\lambda) := \frac{900}{\eps(\lambda)}$.

-Next, $\ver$ chooses a subset $Q_\textsc{Clear} \subseteq Q$ of samples for which $b_i = 0$.
+Next, $\ver_\lambda$ chooses a subset $Q_\textsc{Clear} \subseteq Q$ of samples for which $b_i = 0$.
 It trains a classifier $f_{w'}(\cdot) := \text{sgn}(\langle w', \cdot \rangle)$ on $Q_\textsc{Clear}$ by returning any $f_{w'}$ consistent with $Q_\textsc{Clear}$.
 This can be done in time